-When Prince Harry admitted he’d love to have kids it sent the press into a state of wild excitement and had broody women everywhere wondering how to get hold of his number.
+When Prince Harry admitted he’d love to have kids it sent the press into a state of wild excitement and had broody women everywhere deeply jealous of Meghan Markle.

 It’s a bit like a male version of nesting but involves a lot more power tools.
 And dust.
 His urge to knock down a wall stems from a subconscious desire to create an open plan kitchen-living space in which he can cook a pasta bake AND keep an eye on a small child.

 1) He has developed an interest in DIY

 He used to back away muttering something about an old wrist injury, now when offered a newborn to hold he happily scoops it up in his big protective, manly arms…Not only is he ready for one of his own, you’ll feel a sudden urge to make it with him.
 There and then (let him hand the baby back first).

 2) Babies don’t paralyse him with fear

 Something to nurture, something to cuddle: why not just go the extra yard and get him a tiny human?
 Sell the idea to him by pointing out that a child will eventually learn to poo in the toilet, unlike a dog.

 3) He wants a pet